 After a time, you will even be able to tell yourself, “I am okay.”

+I wrote more about my anxiety journey here.
 The very beginning of my recovery began with lacing up my sneakers, leashing my dog, putting the baby in the stroller, putting headphones in my ears and walking.
 I could not stand the voices in my own head, which were only serving to keep me in the exact same spiral I couldn’t get out of, so I read my self talk into a tape recorder and played it to myself as I literally walked for my life.
 And my recovery began.
 And yours will too.
 Right.
 Now.